argonne-lcf/ai-testbed-userdocs/docs/sambanova/How-to-setup-your-base-environment.md

 ### Aliases

-The SambaNova system has a bash shell script to setup the environment.
+On the sambanova system,  it has a bash shell script to setup the required software environment.

 Use